Worldvision Enterprises: Worldvision Enterprises

 Worldvision has been owned by many companies over the years.
 The growth of its home video division was primarily under the ownership of Taft Broadcasting, which acquired the company in 1979.
 The sale was first announced in November 1978.
 As a result of Taft's purchase of Worldvision, Taft merged its syndicated arms Taft H-B Program Sales and Taft H-B International into the company.
 In 1981, Worldvision launched subsidiary Evergreen Programs to generate sales of its own programming already aired by networks and stations.
-In October 1987, Taft's assets including Worldvision were acquired by Great American Communications.
+In October 1987, Taft's assets, including Worldvision, were acquired by Great American Communications.

 Television producer Aaron Spelling, attempting to find an outlet to distribute his programs, attempted to buy Worldvision from Great American, but chief company shareholder Carl H. Lindner told Spelling that he was not interested in selling the company.
 Lindner did agree to sell Worldvision to Spelling Productions for 50% of Spelling, Inc., the combined company, in 1988.
 The merger was finalized on March 1, 1989.

-In 1994, Worldvision's home video division was folded into Republic Pictures's Home Video division after Spelling Entertainment's purchase of Republic in the same year.
+In 1994, Worldvision's home video division was folded into Republic Pictures' Home Video division after Spelling Entertainment's purchase of Republic in the same year.
 Also that same year, Blockbuster Inc., operator of the now-defunct video store chain, briefly held a controlling interest in Spelling, and its logo appeared on programs alongside Worldvision's.

-When Spelling Entertainment Group merged with Viacom on May 26, 1999, Worldvision's operations were folded into Paramount Domestic Television, then given over to CBS Corporation at the start of 2006 when Viacom and CBS were split into different companies.
+When Spelling Entertainment Group merged with Viacom on May 26, 1999, Worldvision's operations were folded into Paramount Domestic Television, then given over to CBS Corporation at the end of 2005 when Viacom and CBS were split into different companies.

-On December 4, 2019, CBS Corporation and Viacom remerged into a single entity as ViacomCBS (and eventually renamed into Paramount Global), which currently distributes the Worldvision library through CBS Media Ventures.
+On December 4, 2019, CBS Corporation and Viacom remerged into a single entity as ViacomCBS (and eventually renamed into Paramount Skydance Corporation), which currently distributes the Worldvision library through CBS Broadcasting, Inc..
+The Hanna-Barbera library (including most of the pre-1991 Ruby-Spears Enterprises library) is currently distributed by Warner Bros.
+Discovery through Warner Bros.
+Animation.

-Legal issues with World Vision International

-The company's logo, as it appeared at the end of the programs it distributed, carried the following disclaimer: "Not Affiliated with World Vision International, a Religious and Charitable Organization."
-This was because, in the mid-1970s, the charity sued the company for its use of the "Worldvision" name, which eventually led to trademark infringement (a similar issue has existed for decades between Burlington Coat Factory and Burlington Industries, both independently and as a brand asset).
-They eventually settled, with Worldvision allowed to continue using the name for the syndication company, provided that a disclaimer was included to distance itself from World Vision International, which was implemented starting in 1974.